 It is prudent to be alert for chiropractic clinics that rely on certain types of marketing approaches to procure new patients or to encourage them to sign up for long-term treatment.
 Potential red flags may include:

 - Spinal manipulation based solely on posture.
 If a patient has poor posture but no complaints, a competent chiropractor would discuss ergonomic modifications and/or an exercise and stretching program, possibly with periodic evaluations to determine compliance and exercise benefits.
 A short trial with chiropractic manipulation may be reasonable but not automatically warranted.

 The bottom line is that each patient must be individually evaluated.
-No promises should be made, particularly without a thorough clinical examination and short-course of treatment to determine benefits.
+No promises or predictions should be made, particularly without a thorough clinical examination and short-course of treatment to determine benefits.